Updated April 2nd, 2026

 Poor mental health in childhood and adolescence is a well-documented predictor of ongoing mental health challenges and psychiatric diagnoses in adulthood.
 This underscores the critical importance of early intervention, prevention, and effective management of mental health concerns in adolescents.

-Adolescent IOP and PHP programs, while highly effective, are intensive and condensed, which can cause teens who are already grappling with mental health struggles, feel overwhelmed.
-The active participation of family members provides a crucial layer of support, helping adolescents navigate the demands of mental health treatment while fostering a sense of stability and understanding.
+Adolescent PHP and IOP programs, while highly effective, are intensive and condensed, which can cause teens who are already grappling with mental health struggles, feel overwhelmed when not given the right support.
+The active participation of family members provides a crucial layer of support, helping teens navigate the demands of mental health treatment while fostering a sense of stability and understanding.

 Moreover, family involvement is not just beneficial during the PHP and IOP treatment process—it is essential for the transition and adjustment period that follows.
 Families equipped with the tools and insights gained through therapy can create a nurturing environment that reinforces the skills and coping mechanisms learned in PHP or IOP.